- Updated April 14, 2026

 Final Thoughts — Act Fast to Get Value Before It’s Too Late

 Don’t let your test strips lose value sitting unused.
-Even with just 3 months left, you can still turn them into real cash today.
+Even with just 3 months left, you can still have them evaluated before they get closer to expiration.

-Ship your supplies to Cash 4 Diabetic Strips using their free prepaid shipping, and get paid within 24 hours after approval.
+Ship your supplies to Cash 4 Diabetic Strips using their free prepaid shipping, and receive payment within 2 business days after inspection.